 Despite the losses, the criticism, and the eventual acquisition, the Flipkart story still inspires thousands of young engineers and entrepreneurs.
 Sachin and Binny Bansal have truly shown what an innovative idea coupled with hard work can yield.

-Since PayTM provides a better alternative to cash, more and more people are in the PayTM radar these days.
+Since PayTM provides a better alternative to cash, more and more people are on the PayTM radar these days.

 It was because of Sharma’s vision, India had successfully embraced virtual cash and wallets that push the envelope of the digital economy.
 Vijay Shekhar Sharma is not just an engineer, he is a visionary.